Suitable for diets, low sodium content

 - Bamboo resin powder (Bambusa arundinaceae) with 50% silicon

-Kiros Kalium contains potassium chloride it has health benefits for those who live a low-sodium lifestyle.
-Clinical and epidemiologic studies suggest that the intake of potassium chloride lowers blood pressure and reduce the need for antihypertensive medication in hypertensive men on a restricted-sodium diet.Increasing current potassium intakes in populations to recommended levels may lower population systolic BP in Western countries by 1.7 to 3.2 mm Hg, which can be predicted to reduce the risk of stroke mortality by 8% to 15% and the risk of heart disease mortality by 6% to 11%.
+The efficacy of a prophylactic/therapeutic low-sodium diet should also be evaluated against the side effects of drug therapy with daily intake of antihypertensives.
+Clinical and epidemiological studies suggest that potassium chloride intake lowers blood pressure and reduces the need for antihypertensive medication in hypertensive men on a low-sodium diet5,6.
+In another study, increasing potassium intake to recommended levels significantly reduces systolic blood pressure in Western populations from 1.7 to 3.2 mm Hg, with a predicted reduction in risk of stroke mortality from 8% to 15% and risk of heart disease mortality from 6% to 11%7.